 A surgical extraction – In this procedure, the oral surgeon will make an incision into your gum to surgically remove the broken tooth or impacted wisdom tooth.

-Medical Causes of Teeth Extraction
+Medical Causes of Tooth Extraction

 Although permanent teeth are meant to survive for a lifetime, sometimes your dentist will recommend tooth extraction due to the following reasons: